amigosound/Amigsound-Frontend/README.md

-# Amigo Sound Blockchain app
+# React App with EthersJS